Skip to the content.

 Motivations and challenges

 Beyond keyword search.
-ToT queries are natural-language, verbose, and complex requiring a deeper understanding of language and contextual information.
+ToT queries are natural-language, verbose, and complex requiring a deeper understanding of language and contextual information and potentially more complicated search strategies including multi-hop reasoning.

 Handling inaccuracies.
 Searchers in ToT states frequently express uncertainty and suffer from False memories.